MicrosoftDocs/azure-docs/articles/azure-maps/tutorial-creator-indoor-maps.md

 6. Select **Send**.

 7. In the response window, select the **Body** tab.
-The metadata should like the following JSON fragment:
+The metadata should look like the following JSON fragment:

     ```json
     {